scart97/thunder-speech/README.md

 The data loading and processing is loosely based on my experience using fast.ai.
 It tries to decouple transforms that happen at the item level from the ones that are efficiently implemented for the whole batch at the GPU.
-Also the idea that default parameters should be great.
+Also, the idea that default parameters should be great.

-The overall organization of code and decoupling follows the pytorch-lightning ideals, with self contained modules that try to reduce the boilerplate necessary.
+The overall organization of code and decoupling follows the pytorch-lightning ideals, with self-contained modules that try to reduce the boilerplate necessary.

-Finally the transformers library inspired the simple model implementations, with a clear separation in folders containing the specific code that you need to understand each architecture and preprocessing.
-Also their strong test suit.
+Finally, the transformers library inspired the simple model implementations, with a clear separation in folders containing the specific code that you need to understand each architecture and preprocessing, and their strong test suit.

 ## Note